suyash-sneo/rendezgo/CONTRIBUTING.md

 ## Contributing

-Thanks for helping make workdist better!
+Thanks for helping make rendez better!

 1. Run `gofmt` on touched files.
 2. Add tests for new behavior.